sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 - That seems to be working.
 The output only contains non-deleted documents with `completed: true`.

-- NOTE: The content of the returned value has changed!?!
+- NOTE: The content of the returned value has changed!
 Instead of having a property named `value: null` as in the previous result, this result has the property `row: null`.
-TODO: Why did `value: null` turn into `row: null` ?
+This appears to be an inconsistency in the API implementation.
+When using certain query options like `key` or `keys`, the output format might change slightly.
+The important fields to focus on are `key` and `id`, which remain consistent.

 Just for fun, let's try setting the filter option to `false`.
 This should return only one document, with `_id: unique-id-1` which has `completed: false`.